TheOdinProject/curriculum/git/intermediate_git/a_deeper_look_at_git.md

 #### Changing multiple commits

 Now let's say we have commits further back in our history that we want to modify.
-This is where the beautiful command `rebase` comes into play!
+This is where the beautiful command `git rebase` comes into play!
 We're going to get deeper into the complexities of `rebase` later on in this lesson, but for now we're going to start out with some very basic usage.

-`rebase -i` is a command which allows us to interactively stop after each commit we're trying to modify, and then make whatever changes we wish.
+`git rebase -i` is a command which allows us to interactively stop after each commit we're trying to modify, and then make whatever changes we wish.
 We do have to tell this command which is the last commit we want to edit.
 For example, `git rebase -i HEAD~2` allows us to edit the last two commits.
 Let's see what this looks like in action, go ahead and type in:

 ~~~bash
   $ git log
   $ git rebase -i HEAD~2
 ~~~

-You should notice that when rebasing, the commits are listed in opposite order compared to how we see them when we use `log`.
+You should notice that when rebasing, the commits are listed in opposite order compared to how we see them when we use `git log`.
 Take a minute to look through all of the options the interactive tool offers you.
 Now let's look at the commit messages at the top of the tool.
 If we wanted to edit one of these commits, we would change the word `pick` to be `edit` for the appropriate commit.
 If we wanted to remove a commit, we would simply remove it from the list, and if we wanted to change their order, we would change their position in the list.
 Let's see what an edit looks like!

 ~~~bash
 edit eacf39d Create send file